Ishugoel21/BookIt-Experiences-Slots/README.md

 ### Backend Deployment (Vercel)

 1. **Prepare for Vercel:**
-   - The backend is already configured with `vercel.json` and `api/index.js`
+   - The backend is configured with `vercel.json` and serverless functions in `api/` directory
-   - All necessary files are in place for Vercel deployment
+   - Each API endpoint has its own serverless function for optimal performance

 2. **Deploy the backend:**
    - Create a new Vercel project for the backend